EagleCharles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5: lists all local variables and environmental variables, and
 	functions.
 Task 6: Creates a new local variable "BEST" with the value "School".
+Task 7: Creates a new global variable "BEST" with value "School"